Luminarys/gochat/README.md

 A simple modular IRC library written in Go.

 # Requirements
-Golang, and a working internet connection
+Golang, and a working internet connection.
+An optional dependency for the URL Title module is the golang html package, obtained with `go get golang.org/x/net/html`.

 #Setup
 A simple bot that joins a test channel then leaves can be written as such: